PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Travellers/Debt-Collector/README.md

 <img src="https://github.com/user-attachments/assets/40e6173e-ff47-4eec-9879-7a9bc2eeb72f" alt="debt-collector_evil" width="300" height="300">

-> Players may make promises to you.
-Players you catch breaking them: might die.
-Demons who do swap characters with a Minion first.

 > Players may privately make promises to you.
 Players you catch breaking them: die.

 *I welcome you my friend.
 My friend death.*